Richard Verstegen: Journalism and satire

 According to Louise Imogen Guiney, "A few of Verstegan's saying which have survived will show him to have had a caustic eighteenth-century sort of wit, with an endearing slyness almost like Steele's.
 He says, for example, that Holland is as fertile in sects as Italy is in mushrooms: new doctrines sprout overnight from the dreams of men.
 The Dutch ministers are less greedy of glory than merchants are, for these latter will rush to India to steal the profits of the Portuguese, whereas the former do not fly there to dispute with the Jesuits for the crown of martyrdom.
 Of the Irish, it is said that the inhabitants of this country, having observed that to obtain great wealth they must do hard work, have found it desirable to deprive themselves of the one, that they may do without the other.
 A striking passage deals in no hackneyed fashion with Queen Elizabeth.
 'She had that instinctive malice that makes one pick out for hatred the very persons who have done one a good turn...
 She was not merely ungrateful, but her only response to a benefit received was to revenge it.'
 Such comments cannot have been without effect on Verstegan's generation."

 Works

-Plate from Theatrum crudelitatum Hæreticorum nostri temporis (1587), describing alleged Protestant atrocities and religious persecution against Roman Catholics.
+Plate from Theatrum crudelitatum Hæreticorum nostri temporis (1587), depicting Protestant atrocities and religious persecution against Roman Catholics.